OrsonDWitt/OrsonDWitt.github.io/_posts/2023-01-09-birdmapp-retrospective.md

 It reached culmination after my visit to a bird park with more than a hundred exotic species.
 I was wondering, which parts of the world do they all come from?
 I thought, "what better incentive for me to finally build the app"?

 I started with "market research".
 I asked around.
-On top of responses that can be summarized as "haha, stupid, that's not how birdwatching works!", I saw a clear indication that nobody has ever heard of such a thing.
-So BirdMApp it was.
+On top of responses that can be summarized as "ha-ha, stupid, that's not how birdwatching works!", I saw a clear indication that nobody had ever heard of such a thing.
+So [/birdmapp](BirdMApp) it was.

 As the first step, I had to find data and wrangle it.